 - Greater resistance to disease.

-If you have any other questions, please contact me.
+If you have any other questions, please call or email us.